bebe03/python-bitcoinlib-scripting/README.md

 ### Python-bitcoinlib Scripting Examples

-In this repo you will find some basic scripts that utilise Peter Todds python-bitcoinlib and show you how to access the properties of the objects
+In this repo you will find some basic scripts that utilise Peter Todds python-bitcoinlib.

 We have found basic examples hard to find online, so we thought we would make a few to help others to learn

-The objects we will be looking at are:
+First we show how to query the wallet to obtain its balance then how to send coins in 00-send.py

+Second we show you how to access the following objects:

 *CBlock, CTransaction, CTxIn, COutPoint and CTxOut*

-The example scripts in this repo isolate each of the objects and then display the objects properties.

 #### Donations & Support